You are here

 Current Student FAQs

-Instructors use various course management tools.
-Desire2Learn and eCollege are used most often, although you may encounter others depending on the course.
-These tools contain course materials, asynchronous discussion boards, assignments, a grade book, course calendar, and other features utilized by the instructors.
-There are no additional fees to access these tools.
-Contact your instructor to determine which course management tool he/she uses.
+Instructors use various course management systems.
+Desire2Learn are used most often, although you may encounter others, depending on the course.
+These systems contain course materials, asynchronous discussion boards, assignments, a grade book, course calendar, and other features utilized by the instructors.
+There are no additional fees to access these systems.
+Contact your instructor to determine which course management system he/she uses.

 Distance degree and non-degree students taking courses for credit may purchase a BuffOne Card (student ID) and a student fees package, which includes access to the following services:

 - Student Recreation Center

 - Career Services